 Forward-looking statements appear in a number of places in this Annual Report and include, but are not limited to, statements regarding our intent, belief or current expectations.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forwardlooking statements due to various factors, including, but not limited to, those identified under the section "Item 3.
+Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to, those identified under the section "Item 3.
 Key Information-D. Risk factors" in this Annual Report.
 These risks and uncertainties include factors relating to:

-- our operation as a development stage company with limited operating history and a history of operating losses; - · our need for substantial additional funding before we can expect to become profitable from sales of our products; - our dependence on the success of AM-101 and AM-111, which are still in clinical development and may eventually prove to be unsuccessful; - the chance that we may become exposed to costly and damaging liability claims resulting from the testing of our product candidates in the clinic or in the commercial stage; - the chance our clinical trials may not be completed on schedule, or at all, as a result of factors such as delayed enrollment or the identification of adverse effects; - uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized; - · if our product candidates obtain regulatory approval, our being subject to expensive ongoing obligations and continued regulatory overview; - enacted and future legislation may increase the difficulty and cost for us to obtain marketing approval and commercialization; - the chance that we do not obtain orphan drug exclusivity for AM-111, which would allow our competitors to sell products that treat the same conditions; - · dependence on governmental authorities and health insurers establishing adequate reimbursement levels and pricing policies; - our products may not gain market acceptance, in which case we may not be able to generate product revenues; - our reliance on our current strategic relationships with INSERM or Xigen and the potential failure to enter into new strategic relationships; - our reliance on third parties to conduct our nonclinical and clinical trials and on third-party single-source suppliers to supply or produce our product candidates; and - other risk factors discussed under "Item 3.
+- · our operation as a development-stage company with limited operating history and a history of operating losses; - · our need for substantial additional funding before we can expect to become profitable from sales of our products; - our dependence on the success of Keyzilen[®] (AM-101) and AM-111, which are still in clinical development and may eventually prove to be unsuccessful, including the likelihood that the TACTT3 clinical trial with Keyzilen[®] will not meet its endpoints; - the chance that we may become exposed to costly and damaging liability claims resulting from the testing of our product candidates in the clinical or in the commercial stage; - the chance our clinical trials may not be completed on schedule, or at all, as a result of factors such as delayed enrollment or the identification of adverse effects; - uncertainty surrounding whether any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized; - · if our product candidates obtain regulatory approval, our being subject to expensive, ongoing obligations and continued regulatory overview; - · enacted and future legislation may increase the difficulty and cost for us to obtain marketing approval and commercialization; - the chance that we do not obtain orphan drug exclusivity for AM-111, which would allow our competitors to sell products that treat the same conditions; - · dependence on governmental authorities and health insurers establishing adequate reimbursement levels and pricing policies; - · our products may not gain market acceptance, in which case we may not be able to generate product revenues; - · our reliance on our current strategic relationships with INSERM or Xigen and the potential failure to enter into new strategic relationships; - · our reliance on third parties to conduct our nonclinical and clinical trials and on third-party, single-source suppliers to supply or produce our product candidates; - · our ability to comply with the requirement under our term loan facility with Hercules, including repayment of amounts outstanding when due; and - · other risk factors discussed under "Item 3.
 Key Information-D. Risk factors".